Hexham Shambles Restoration Project

 The Shambles sits within the Market Place in the centre of the Hexham Conservation Area; at over 250 years old it is in a poor state of repair.

-Plans are being developed to restore The Shambles to its former glory, with work on the £300,000 county council funded repair and refurbishment scheme due to start in early 2024.
+Work on the £400,000 county council funded repair and refurbishment scheme to restore The Shambles is due to start in May 2025.

 Built by Sir Walter Blackett in 1766, this historically important asset requires urgent work to the timber beams, timber and stone columns, roof and flooring and the electrics within the structure.